heavy-duty/platform/README.md

 Copy that PublicKey and replace it in these places:

-- apps/bulldozer-programs/Anchor.toml
+- bulldozer program id in `apps/bulldozer-programs/Anchor.toml`
-- apps/bulldozer-programs/programs/bulldozer/src/lib.rs
+- declare_id in `apps/bulldozer-programs/programs/bulldozer/src/lib.rs`

-Now you can finally run `npx nx build bulldozer-programs`, we're almost there.
-The last step is to deploy the built program into your local validator instance.

-When you build `bulldozer-programs`, anchor generates an IDL used in the client.
-To make sure the IDL you have matches the one you just generated, we recommend replacing it.
-Copy the content from the new idl at `apps/bulldozer-programs/target/bulldozer.json` and paste it inside `apps/bulldozer-client/src/assets/json/bulldozer.json`.

-And finally, just now, you can deploy the program.
-You'll need to run `npx nx deploy bulldozer-programs`.
-Luckily, running the client is way easier just call `npx nx serve bulldozer-client`
+- programId property in `apps/bulldozer-client/src/environments/environment.prod.ts`
+- programId property in `apps/bulldozer-client/src/environments/environment.ts`

+Now you run these commands:

+- `npx nx build bulldozer-programs`
+- `npx nx deploy bulldozer-programs`
+- `npx nx serve bulldozer-client`

+Those three commands will build the program, deploy it to your local validator instance and start a server at port 4200 with the client application.

 NOTE: Make sure to point the solana config in your local environment to match the local instance you have running.